Culter/AdicViz/README.md

 Rather, each group element occupies a positive-area shape inside the unit disk, and to emphasize the discrete topology, we intentionally leave gaps between elements.
 Group elements with smaller denominators are larger.
 Geometrically, each shape is something like a wedge landing on the unit circle, with an appropriate radial distortion to ensure that several subgroups of the group are visible.

+## Code details
+This code was taken from an old build system that doesn't work anymore.
+If you want to compile it from scratch, beware that you'll probably need to change some things.

 ## See also
 * https://commons.wikimedia.org/wiki/File:2-adic_integers_with_dual_colorings.svg